Frequently Asked Questions

 Perennial streams have a well-defined channel that contains water year-round during a year with normal rainfall.
 Groundwater is the primary source of water, but they also carry stormwater.
 They exhibit the typical biological, hydrological, and physical characteristics commonly associated with the continuous conveyance of water.
 These features are regulated by NC DWR and typically regulated by the U.S. Army Corps of Engineers.

 Division of Water Resources (DWR) determines the presence and location of waters of the State, including streams.
-The U.S. Army Corps of Engineers determines waters of the U.S. In areas where there are riparian buffer protection programs, other entities may make stream determinations for the buffer rules only (see Buffer FAQs, below).
+The U.S. Army Corps of Engineers determine the presence and location of wetlands that are jurisdictional under Section 404 of the Clean Water Act.
+In areas where there are riparian buffer protection programs, other entities may make stream determinations for the buffer rules only (see Buffer FAQs, below).
 To schedule a stream determination, please contact our Regional Offices.

 “Blue-line stream” means that a stream appears as a broken or solid blue line (or a purple line) on a USGS topographic map.
 Streams do not have to be “blue-line” to be considered waters of the State.